 Applying IAS 39.AG8 involves substantial assumptions, which are accompanied by uncertainties.
-The following assumptions have been used in the IAS 39.AG8 calculations; (i) payment of annual coupons are assumed to recommence from 30th June 2018; (ii) repayment of principal is assumed to take place on 31st December 2033; and (iii) the cash flows have been discounted at the original effective interest rates for each instrument, being 7.65% for the Silent Contribution and 7.50% for the RESPARC Securities.
+The following assumptions have been used in the IAS 39.AG8 calculations; (i) payments of annual profit participation are assumed to recommence from 30th June 2018; (ii) repayment of principal is assumed to take place on 31st December 2033; and (iii) the cash flows have been discounted at the original effective interest rates for each instrument, being 7.65% for the Silent Contribution and 7.50% for the RESPARC Securities.